Asian Markets Boosted By Trade Deal Optimism - UrduPoint

 Asian Markets Boosted By Trade Deal Optimism

-Asian markets rallied Monday after China and the US said they were close to agreeing a mini trade deal, but the pound extended losses on fresh Brexit uncertainty while EU leaders consider extending a deadline for Britain to leave the bloc
+Asian markets rallied Monday after China and the US said they were close to agreeing a mini trade deal, but the pound was struggling on fresh Brexit uncertainty while EU leaders consider extending a deadline for Britain to leave the bloc

-Hong Kong, (UrduPoint / Pakistan Point News - 28th Oct, 2019 ):Asian markets rallied Monday after China and the US said they were close to agreeing a mini trade deal, but the pound extended losses on fresh Brexit uncertainty while EU leaders consider extending a deadline for Britain to leave the bloc.
+Hong Kong, (UrduPoint / Pakistan Point News - 28th Oct, 2019 ):Asian markets rallied Monday after China and the US said they were close to agreeing a mini trade deal, but the pound was struggling on fresh Brexit uncertainty while EU leaders consider extending a deadline for Britain to leave the bloc.

 Investors tracked a strong lead from Wall Street, where the S&P 500 flirted with another record, after the US Trade Representative's office said the top-level negotiators had held talks Friday and were "close to finalising" an agreement.